pavini11/pavini11/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying in Jaypee Institute of Information Technology
+- 🖥️ I'm currently working in Oracle as an Associate Technical Consultant
-- 🌱 I’m currently learning Machine Learning and Deep Learning
+- 🔭 I studied in Jaypee Institute of Information Technology
-- 🤔 I’m looking for help with Internships
+- 🌱 I am deep knowlegde in Machine Learning and Deep Learning
-- 📫 How to reach me: - <a href="https://www.linkedin.com/in/pavini-jain-82851a194/">Linkedin</a> <a href="https://twitter.com/PaviniJain">Twitter</a>
+- 📫 How to reach me: - <a href="https://www.linkedin.com/in/pavini-jain-82851a194/">Linkedin</a>
 - ⚡ Fun fact: I like to participate in Hackathons